September 18th, 2024

-Dear Project PRIZE Parent/Guardian,
+Dear Project PRIZE Parent,

-I hope this message finds you and your family safe and healthy!
+We hope this message finds you and your family safe and healthy!

 Sincerely,